 I basically took that salad and added hearts of palm to somewhat mimic the texture of crab.
 I was torn between using artichoke hearts or hearts of palm but I’m nothing if not cheap so hearts of palm it is.
 I am not the first person to use hearts of palm in a fish patty.
 If you are that person please let me know.
 I would love to credit your genius-ness!

-Not a big fan of mayo, vegan or other so I replaced it with hummus as the binder.
+If you are not a big fan of mayo, vegan or other, replaced it with hummus as the binder.
 There you go.
 If you can’t find slider buns, buy regular hamburger buns and make big patties or do what I did and make your own with my Pita bread recipe.
 Just form the dough into buns instead of pita.

 Crisply breaded golden exterior, soft flavorful interior.
 Easy to make.
 Fun to eat.
-I used a combination of carrot, celery, onion and red pepper because I had them on hand.
+I used a combination of carrot, celery, onion and red peppe.
 Use what you have in the same overall quantity, just make sure that onion is one of them.
 For a sauce I used plain "yoghurt" mixed with horseradish.
-Feel free to add some seaweed flakes (like dulse) if you want a more "fishy" taste.

 - 1 cup chickpeas from a can